brandonkramer/wordpress-plugin-boilerplate/README.md

 - A great article can be found here: https://stevegrunwell.com/blog/travis-ci-wordpress-plugins/

 ## Frontend/Webpack tooling
-When using webpack then you can use the following for the front-end build process. ([Or read more here](https://github.com/wp-strap/wordpress-webpack-workflow))
+When using webpack then you can use the following for the front-end build process.
+[Read here more](https://github.com/wp-strap/wordpress-webpack-workflow) for more information about this workflow.

 ### Developing Locally